alpha-convert/waffle-house/paper/reviews/rebuttal_oopsla26.md

 Thank you for your comments and questions!
 We start by summarizing our responses to some high-level concerns, and then discuss all reviewer questions in detail after the fold.

-## Reviewer A asks us to clarify the novelty of our paper.
+## Reviewer A asks us to clarify the novelty of our paper (Q1).

 The first novel contribution is our identification of previously unrecognized sources of inefficiency in PBT: DSL abstraction overhead and sampling costs.
 Prior work on speeding up PBT has never targeted these; even production-grade PBT libraries like Base_quickcheck retain monadic combinators and expensive randomness.

 Our second source of novelty is the application of staging to PBT generators.
 While using staging to eliminate the abstraction overhead of DSLs is well-studied, it has never before been applied to PBT.
+While staging techniques for optimizing DSLs are well established, their application to PBT is novel.
+Doing so was not easy, and posed some technical challenges --- Sections 3.5 and 3.6 describe how simply applying naive staging is not sufficient, and more sophisticated techniques must be used to make programming in a staged generator DSL ergonomic.

-Last, we provide a way to synthesize staged generators from type definitions (type-deriving).
+Last, we provide a way
+to synthesize staged generators from type definitions (type-deriving).
 Type-derived generators are standard, but type-derived *staged* generators are a two-level metaprogram: based on the type, we generate code that generates a generator.